movableink/ember-pop-over/README.md

  Orientation | Description
 -------------|----------------
- orientAbove | Orients the popup menu above the target orientLeft  | Orients the popup menu to the left of the target orientBelow | Orients the popup menu below the target orientRight | Orients the popup menu to the right of the target
+ orientAbove | Orients the pop over above the target orientLeft  | Orients the pop over to the left of the target orientBelow | Orients the pop over below the target orientRight | Orients the pop over to the right of the target

  Behavior        | Description
 -----------------|----------------